velkuns/game-text-engine/adr/0006-data-modifiers.md

 ## Context

-When we have some magical items or effects that can modify the value of an ability (like a `+2 sword` that increase `strength` by `2`), we need to have a clear definition of how the modifier is stored.
+When we have some magical items or effects that can modify the value of an attribute (like a `+2 sword` that increase `strength` by `2`), we need to have a clear definition of how the modifier is stored.